 COVID-19 aside, the FCO often advises against non-essential travel in many regions.
 So what does ‘essential’ actually mean?
 Skyscanner will help you understand these guidelines and what they mean for you, the traveller.

-How does the UK define ‘essential foreign travel’?
+What’s the definition of ‘essential foreign travel’?

 The definition is deliberately vague.
 If the FCO advises against all non-essential travel somewhere, it means that if you decide to go there you won’t be protected from any risks you encounter.
 The definition reads like this: